Travel insurance for Thailand can be expensive.

 Ok, so Hollywood may have been stretching the truth about the Thai medical system a little bit.

-But the point is that the Thai medical system does have a reputation for being relatively affordable in cost and pretty decent in quality.
+But the point is that the Thai medical system does have a reputation for being relatively affordable in cost (much is government subsidized) and pretty decent in providing quality healthcare service.

-But Wait, Do You Already Have Insurance for Thailand?
+But Wait, Maybe You're Already Covered for Thailand?

 Before you buy travel insurance for Thailand, you should first consider that you might already have some coverage and just not know it!

-Here are three questions to ask yourself before buying any travel insurance for Thailand:
+Here are three questions to ask yourself before buying anything to see if you are already covered:

 First, does your health insurance from home cover you abroad?